parryc/thevoid/templates/zmnebi/verbs.md

 ## Preverb

 The preverb is affixed to front of the verb, before the person markers.
 It is used with all tenses, except PRS, IMPERF, PRSSBJV.
 In most cases, it functions as a perfective marker (versus imperfective, without it), meaning that the action is a complete action with a start and end.
 If that doesn't make intuitive sense for you, read up on the term to get examples for your language of choice.
 For verbs of motion, it indicates the direction of motion.
 It is VERY important as a learner to learn the preverb when learning a new verb.
 I recommend always learning a preverb form of the verb along with the present tense when learning a new verb.
+This is often best accomplished by also learning the 3SG AOR form of the verb.

 Additionally, the preverb used may change based on the meaning of the verb, even when directionality is not involved.
 That is, a non-preverb form, such as `ქრება:disappears, goes out`, will use a preverb of _გა-_ when verb means "goes out (of a light)", but _ჩა-_ when it means "goes out (of a fire)".
 In tenses where a preverb is not used, context will indicate the meaning.